yellowmessenger/documentation/docs/platform_concepts/growth/faqs-user.md

 <details>
-<summary> When can we decide if a journey is completed?</summary>
+<summary> When can we decide if a flow (journey) is completed?</summary>
 <div>
 It depends on the step structure and how many steps are required to complete a flow.
 After all the steps are completed, the journey is completed.

 </div>
 </details>

 <details>
-<summary> How do you differentiate between Poor performance and Good performance based on the visualization insights?</summary>
+<summary> How do you differentiate between Poor performance and Good performance based on the visualization insights? </summary>
 <div>
-Based on [flow completion rate](https://docs.yellow.ai/docs/platform_concepts/growth/funnels#31-flow-completion-rate-fcr) (in user journey visualization).
+Based on <a href="https://docs.yellow.ai/docs/platform_concepts/growth/funnels#31-flow-completion-rate-fcr"> Flow completion rate </a> (in user journey visualization).
 </div>
 </details>